ilyazr/cloud_service/README.md

+## Info
+- If you need new database, it should be listed in init.sql

 ## Useful commands

 1. `mvn clean package -P <profile_name>` - clean and push to remote docker hub (because of jib)